DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/05-soc-dashboard.md

 ![Dashboard Overview - 2](../../screenshots/05-soc-dashboard/02-dashboard-overview-2.png)

-The dashboard is built exclusively over `wazuh-alerts-*`, the index that holds only events that triggered a rule, to ingest pfSense Firewall events—which are originally routed to wazuh-archives-—into wazuh-alerts-, I created custom Wazuh rules.
+The dashboard is built exclusively over `wazuh-alerts-*`, the index that holds only events that triggered a rule, to ingest pfSense Firewall events which are originally routed to wazuh-archives into wazuh-alerts, I created custom Wazuh rules.